commercetools/merchant-center-application-kit/packages/permissions/README.md

 ### Props

 - `permissions`: an array of `Permission`, requested by the component
-- `actionRights`: an array of `ActionRight`, requested by the component
+- `actionRights`: (_optional_) an array of `ActionRight`, requested by the component
+- `dataFences`: (_optional_) an array of `DataFence`, requested by the component
+- `selectDataFenceDataByType`: (_optional_ unless `dataFences` is specified) the function is called on each specified `dataFence` and should return the mapped value specific to the data fence.
+The function usually contains a switch-case logic based on the data fence `type`, with the return value based on the `props`.
+For example, with `type: 'order'`, the return value would be something like `ownProps.order.storeRef.key`.
 - `unauthorizedComponent`: (_optional_) a function return an React element to be rendered in case the permissions don't match
 - `render`: (_optional_) a function returning an React element or a node to be